Fedihosting-Foundation-Forks/fep/fep/c648/fep-c648.md

 ## Summary

 Users need to review and revise the list of actors they have blocked.
-This FEP proposes a new collection property, the Blocked Collection, which contains the actors that a user has blocked.
+This FEP proposes a new collection property, the Blocked Collection, which contains the actors that a user has blocked and all metadata about the `Block` activity.

 ## History

 The [ActivityPub] specification defines a `Block` activity, which is used to block an actor.
 However, the specification does not define an efficient way to retrieve the list of actors that a user has blocked.

-The `liked` property of an actor is a collection of objects that the actor has liked with a `Like` activity.
-This past-participial naming pattern ('-ed') is extended in this case for objects that are blocked.
+The `followers` and `following` collection properties of an actor hold objects in the actor's social graph.

+[activitypub-express] implements
+a `blocked` property in the `streams` collection of an actor, including the blocked objects only.
+The developers' experience was that storing objects only made it hard to `Undo` a block, since the full Activity object's `id` is needed.
+Metadata about the block activity, such as the date, is also lost.

+In this proposal, the `blocked` collection holds `Block` activities.

 ## Details

-The `blocked` property of an actor is a collection of objects that they have blocked, also known as a 'blocklist'.
+The `blocked` property of an actor is a collection of `Block` activities, also known as a 'blocklist'.

 The `blocked` property MUST be an `OrderedCollection` or a `Collection`.

+The `blocked` collection SHOULD include all `Block` activities by the actor, except for those that have been reverted by an `Undo` activity.

+Each activity in the `blocked` collection MUST be unique.

-Like other collection properties in ActivityPub, the `blocked` collection MUST be sorted in reverse chronological order, with the most recently blocked first.
+The `blocked` collection MUST be sorted in reverse chronological order, with the most recent activity first.

-Each item in the `blocked` collection MUST be unique.

 ## Context